Trex, the leader in composite decking, always brings more to the table and their new products are no exception.

 Enhance Basics comes in three colors including; Beach Dune, Clamshell and Saddle.

-At the top of Trex' lineup is Transcend decking, the best of the best.
+At the top of the Trex lineup is Transcend decking, the best of the best.
 It's known for its deep wood grain in luxury colors that everyone loves.
 Its bendable, curvable, and of the highest of quality.
 Its price tag is well worth the extra cash.
-Trex recently updated their color palette to consist of ten total color options by adding 5 monochromatic "Earth Tones."
+Trex recently updated their color palette,adding 5 monochromatic "Earth Tones", bringing the total of Transcend to 10.

 With the addition of Earth Tones to their multi-tonal Tropical color lineup, there is complete creative freedom to build a deck in the exact colors you would want.
 Whether multicolor, or one color on the perimeter and one field color, you can mix and match the Earth Tones and Tropicals.